NVIDIA/NeMo-Guardrails/nemoguardrails/colang/v1_1/runtime/README.md

 - Implement pause/resume mechanism for activated flows
 - Add support for 'return VALUE' to finish a flow and assign return value to a variable
 - Add support to 'abort VALUE' a flow to fail it
-- Access strings in objects using curly brackets
+- Add support for multiline strings in Colang
+- We need to make sure that local system actions are non-blocking
+- Implement support for starting actions and flows assigned to variables

 - Fix `send user say "how are you".Start() as $id` parsing
 - Support calling actions with positional arguments

 ## To Discuss

 - Should the action parameters be under a separate key in the event? (currently using a black list to extract the actual action parameters from the `Start...Action` event).

 ## Events